Molokai Hoe

-The Moloka'i Hoe is an annual outrigger canoe race between the islands of Molokai and Honolulu, Hawaii.
+The Moloka'i Hoe is an annual outrigger canoe race between the islands of Molokaʻi and Oʻahu, Hawaii.
 The race is one of Hawaii's largest annual sporting events, drawing participants from Hawaii and the U.S. mainland as well as internationally.
-Participating countries include Australia, New Zealand, England, Germany, Japan, Hong Kong, and Tahiti.
+Participating countries include Australia, New Zealand, England, Germany, Japan, Hong Kong, and Tahiti.Hoe (pronounced "hoh-eh") is the Hawaiian word for "paddle".

-Canoes launch from the Hale o Lono Harbor off the west side of Molokai and travel approximately 41 miles across the Kaiwi Channel to Fort DeRussy beach, Waikiki.
+Canoes launch from the Hale o Lono Harbor off the west side of Molokai and travel approximately 41 miles across the Kaiwi Channel to Fort DeRussy beach, Waikiki, in Honolulu.
 The channel is said to be one of the most treacherous spans of ocean in the world, with the current record time for the passage being under 5 hours.